Wanderduene/quickstart-webpack/README.md

 The `src` folder contains a little demo, to demonstrate how to handle modules and resoures with import / export.
 Just delete all `demo.*` files and empty the `index.js` to get rid of it.

 The `index.html` can be found in the `dist` folder.
 It's preconfigured to load the via Webpack generated module bundle.
 If you have static resources, wich shouldn't be loaded by Webpack, put it in here.
 When running a build, Webpack generates the resource bundle into this folder.
 The content of this folder is production ready and can deployed / copied to any kind of webserver (i.e. [Apache](https://httpd.apache.org/)).
-It will be a standard ECMAScript 5 webapplication.
 Node.js and npm are not needed in production.

 All scripts and resources, that should be handled by Webpack, should be placed in the `src` folder (except for the libraries you installed via npm).
 In the default configuration of this project Webpack can import .js and .jsx files (install React), .css and .scss (install SASS-Compiler) files, JPG's, PNG's, SVG's and various Webfont files.